 - Your child vomits once within a 24-hour period of attending SCC.

 - Your child has two occurrences of diarrhea or abnormal bowel movements within a 24-hour period of attending SCC.

 - Your child’s eyes are red, glazed or contain discharge.

 - Your child’s ears are red, sore or discharging

 - Your child has a continuous cough

-- Your child has a contagious disease such as whooping cough, chicken pox, mumps, measles, etc. Please report this type of disease to LL immediately.
+- Your child has a contagious disease such as whooping cough, chicken pox, mumps, measles, etc. Please report this type of disease to SCC immediately.

 - Your child develops ringworm, lice or impetigo.